Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Superradiant scattering

 Numerically speaking, we can study the superradiance effect by solving (\ref{eq:numerica}) subject to the boundary conditions (\ref{eq:2.11b})-( \ref{eq:t2}).
 We look under which conditions the reflection coefficient $|R_{\omega\ell}|^2>1$, signaling an amplification effect of the scattered waves.
-In Fig.(\ref{fig:sup_EMD}), we illustrate the superradiant effect for a dilatonic charged balck hole in terms of $\omega r_{h}$ by varying the $Me$ parameter.
+In Fig.(\ref{fig:sup_EMD}), we illustrate the superradiant effect for a dilatonic charged black hole in terms of $\omega r_{h}$ by varying the $Me$ parameter.
 These results indicate that higher values of $Me$ lead to higher amplitudes in the $|R_{\omega\ell}|^2$ coefficient; however, we obtain the opposite effect by increasing the values of $Mm$ as is shown in Fig. (\ref{fig:sup_EMD_carr}).
-We end up with this section by comparing the superradiance effect between two charged black holes, the RN black hole and the dilatonic black hole.
-It turns out the superradiance effect for dilatonic black hole is less powerful than the RN case, at least, for the case of a massive charged scalar field impinging upon a dilatonic black hole [cf. Fig. (\ref{fig:sup_comp_carr})].
-A different perturbation could potentially enhanced the superradiance effect for dilatonic black hole and it would be interesting to explore the case of electromganetic perturbations.
-As can been, for mild decoupling parameter $\omega r_{h} \in (0.2, 0.6)$, the relativide difference $||R|^{2}_{EMd}-|R|^2_{RN}|/|R|^{2}_{RN}$ increases up to $0.08$ near their peaks.
+We end up with this section by comparing the superradiance effect between two charged black holes, the RN black hole, and the dilatonic black hole.
+It turns out the superradiance effect for a dilatonic black hole is less powerful than the RN case, at least, for the case of a massive charged scalar field impinging upon a dilatonic black hole [cf. Fig. (\ref{fig:sup_comp_carr})].
+Different perturbation schemes could potentially enhance the superradiance effect for a dilatonic black hole.
+For instance, the reflection coefficient could be more significant in the dilaton channel or the electromagnetic sector.
+As can been, for mild decoupling parameter $\omega r_{\rm{h}} \in (0.2, 0.6)$, the relative difference $||R|^{2}_{EMd}-|R|^2_{RN}|/|R|^{2}_{RN}$ increases up to $0.08$ near their peaks.